 Canary Islands Guide

-The Canary Islands are the second most popular holiday destination in Spain (after Catalonia), welcoming some 10 million plus holidaymakers a year, the bulk of them from the UK.
+The Canary Islands are the second most popular holiday destination in Spain, welcoming some 10 million plus holidaymakers a year, the bulk of them from the UK.
 These seven Spanish owned islands are located 100 miles off the North West coast of Morocco, with a journey time from most British airports of just four hours.

 The chief attraction of the Canaries are its incredible year round climate, as here temperatures rarely dip much below